- Adding Newborns

 - (FCRC) Send client Notice of Decision to Add a Person to a Medical Assistance Case (Form 1934A) within 45 days from the date of the written application.
 The date of the written application is the date the application is received in the correct Family Community Resource Center.

-IES Phase 2 Action When Child Reaches Age 1
+IES Phase 2 Action When Deemed Newborn Reaches Age 1